ark1375/K-modem_Optimization/README.md

 >:warning: &nbsp; _Do not Install JRE (Java Runtime Environment) instead of JDK._

 ## Installation and Setup
-_**Note:** This installation and setup guide is for Windows operating system.
+_**Note:** This guide is for Windows operating system.
 Future updates may include support for Linux._<br><br>
 If you are new to writing and building programs, make sure to follow every step of the installation and setup.
-It will cover **ALL** the things you need to do to run the code.<br>
+It will cover all the things you need to do to run the code.<br>
 **Setup the Project, Section 4** is about building JTS and using its TestBuilder tool for creating your own test cases.
 You can skip it if you are not interested.
 ### Installation Guide<br>